Last Updated

 People with advanced dry AMD may undergo surgery to implant a telescopic lens in one eye.
 This has a narrow field of view, but inserting this tiny plastic tube full of lenses will improve both up-close and distance vision.

-- Laser surgery, which works on a small segment of the population with wet AMD.
+- Laser surgery: This works on a small segment of the population with wet AMD.

-- Photodynamic therapy, in which a drug is injected into a vein, travels into the blood vessels around the eye, and when activated by light, destroys newer blood vessels that have formed.
+- Photodynamic therapy: For this therapy, a drug is injected into a vein, travels into the blood vessels around the eye, and, when activated by light, destroys newer blood vessels that have formed.

 The primary cause of macular degeneration is damage to the macula of the retina because of aging.
-Advanced age, especially above 50 years of age, is the strongest predictor of macular degeneration.
+Advanced age, especially being older than 50, is the strongest predictor of macular degeneration.

 Macular degeneration stages are characterized by the accumulation of the yellow deposits (drusen) in the macula.
 Vision loss often occurs when the condition progresses to the late stage where significant retinal damage has occurred.